Primary navigation

 Endpoints

-• Daily totals for threads, turns, and credits
+• Returns totals for threads, turns, credits, and per-client usage in daily or weekly buckets.

 Code review activity